kahongchan/markdown-cv/README.md

 ***Please make sure the package *'librsvg'* have installed if you want to export image files inside the document***

 ***
+# markdown-cv

+A curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.

+For more details, see the [project page](http://elipapa.github.io/markdown-cv), or the blog post on [why I switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).
+***

 ## Customization